Very Cherry Meringue Dessert Recipe

 - Meringue is left in the oven to cool slowly which will prevent or reduce cracking.
 (Source)

-- Make sure cream cheese is at room temperature before beating.
+- Make sure the cream cheese is at room temperature before beating.
 This will make blending easier and creamier when other ingredients are added.

-Cherry topping
+Cherry Topping

 - Use frozen, unsweetened raspberries that aren’t packed in juice.
-The juice will thin the topping causing it to bleed on the plate.
+The juice will thin the topping, causing it to bleed on the plate.

 - Using unsweetened raspberries adds a tartness to the sweet cherry pie filling.

+When the meringue comes out of the oven you may see a few cracks, but it will still tender in the center.
 The creamy layer and beautiful topping will cover them up so it doesn’t matter if there are a couple of cracks.
 They’ll be covered in yumminess!

 Top individual pieces with the cherry topping right before serving.